Mat-thieu/Corleone/README.md

 So first define where you want to bind the state variable (for example, as text or as the attribute data-increment) and then define which state variable you want to bind

 ##### "don-on" event/method binding
-Define which event has to happen before a method has to get executes
+Define which event has to happen before a method has to get executed
 ```html
 <div id="test">
 	<div don-on="mouseup:increment">